mkrolczykk/wdpai-bookshop/README.md

 ## Project Overview

-Bookshop is designed to cater to book lovers and provide a seamless online shopping experience.
+Bookshop is a comprehensive online bookstore that offers a wide range of books catering to all interests.
-Start exploring the vast collection of books, create your account, and enjoy the joy of reading with Bookshop!
+With Bookshop, you can easily discover and purchase your favorite books, explore various genres, and stay updated with the latest releases.

 ## Features

 - Responsive Design: Enjoy a seamless experience across devices, including desktops, tablets, and smartphones.
 - Extensive Book Collection: Browse through a diverse selection of books, including fiction, non-fiction, bestsellers, classics, and more.
 - Search and Filter: Easily search for books by title, author.
-- Book Details: Get detailed information about each book in system database
+- Book Details: Get detailed information about each book in system database.
 - User Accounts: Create a personal account to manage your orders, save favorite books, and collect items in your shopping cart.
 - Favorite list:  Create a wishlist of books you wish to buy or read, making it easy to track and manage your reading goals.
 - Top 10 Books Recommendation: Discover popular books and trending titles with the Top 10 Books recommendation feature.